Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 #### What size puzzles are we expected to solve?

 We are still looking into this.
 If you can solve some in reasonable time, you shouldn't have to worry too much.

+#### How do I ensure my Board class immutable?

+The most common situation where a Board is not immutable is as follows:
+ - Step 1: Create a 2D array called cowmoo.
+ - Step 2: Pass cowmoo as an argument to the Board constructor.
+ - Step 3: Change one or more values of cowmoo.

+If you just copy the reference in the Board constructor, someone can change the state of your Board by changing the array.
+You should instead make a copy of the 2D array that is passed to your board constructor.